Itera/kotlin-v19/ktor/README.md

 ktor
 ===

-This folder contains a small example of a web application written in kotlin using Ktor, a asynchronous Web framework.
+This folder contains a small example of a web application written in kotlin using Ktor, an asynchronous Web framework.
 The web application is a simple Rest API for managing comments on posts.
 For storage the application uses H2, an in-memory database.
 Since the application is in-memory the data is wiped and reinitialized when the application restarts.